The Book Place Donation Guidelines

 We gratefully accept gently-used books, DVDs, CDs, and sheet music.
-Please refer to the list below of items we cannot accept.
 Unacceptable materials may be refused based on condition or if we are overloaded in a particular category.
 Our volunteer labor focuses on re-sellable items to fund critical library programs and needs.
 We are not a recycling center, but an outlet to sell good quality items at great prices.

 • Please call ahead (415.209.0212) to ensure we have room for your donation.
 If we cannot take the whole donation at once, we might accept a few at a time.
-If you leave a message, please state #boxes/bags.
+Please state #boxes/bags in your message.
 The amount we are able to accept is depend-ent on the limits of our back room.
 PLEASE call first so we do not disappoint you if we are unable to accept.

 • Please do NOT leave donations outside the doors when we are closed.
 The weather may damage your donation, resulting in disposal.

 • We must limit the amount of CD/DVD to one box of either item.